qir-alliance/.github/workstreams/Adaptive_Profile_Workstream.md

 quantum instruction(s) being available.
 To target a quantum program to a specific backend requires selecting a suitable profile and a compatible quantum instruction set.
-The profile and the quantum instruction set (QIS) selection together fully determine how the program IR should be represented.
+The profile and the quantum instruction set (QIS) selection together determine how the program IR should be represented.

 A similar specification for the Base Profile can be found [here](https://github.com/qir-alliance/qir-spec/blob/main/specification/under_development/profiles/Base_Profile.md).